TwoPizza9621536/VideoLister/README.md

 See [LICENSE](LICENSE) for the full text.

-Additionally you are subjected under Google's and YouTube's ToS and Privacy Policy for APIs and Services.
+Additionally, you are subjected under Google's and YouTube's ToS and Privacy Policy for APIs and Services.

 This project uses third party libraries, see